 Check >> Unique Thread Bangles Designs

 It is a chandelier shaped dangling accessory that is attached to the choora by the maternal family of the bride.
 These can be really long or smaller based upon personal choice.
 It is a symbol of royalty and good fortune that the bride will bring to her husband’s family.

 Also Check >> Kalire Designs for Your Wedding

 Punjabi Jutis are flat footwears and are as much traditional as it can get to the culture of Punjab.
 These are made up of leather and are adorned with beautiful patterned embroidery and beads.
 It is a perfect accessory for a bride as it is really comfortable and can be matched with the attire.

-As we have come to the end of the list it is worth mentioning that these are the only some of the various Punjabi suits that accessories as per their traditions.
+As we have come to the end of the list it is worth mentioning that these are the only some of the various Punjabi Suits And Accessories.
+That accessories as per their traditions.
 Every part has its own culture and the interpretations of the same things can greatly differ.

 So, in case you’re here from a region where there are some other wedding traditions to follow, then do share the story behind them, we’ll love hearing from you!